mikeroyal/Open-Source-Security-Guide/README.md

 [NIST CSF](https://www.nist.gov/national-security-standards) is a voluntary framework primarily intended for critical infrastructure organizations to manage and mitigate cybersecurity risk based on existing best practice.

+[Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

+[BitLocker Drive Encryption](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview) is a data protection feature that integrates with the Windows operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
+BitLocker provides the most protection when used with a Trusted Platform Module (TPM) version 1.2 or later.

+[Trusted Platform Module (TPM](https://docs.microsoft.com/en-us/windows/security/information-protection/tpm/trusted-platform-module-overview) is a technology module designed to provide hardware-based, security-related functions.
+A TPM chip is a secure crypto-processor that is designed to carry out cryptographic operations.

 # Security Tools
 [Back to the Top](https://github.com/mikeroyal/Open-Source-Security-Guide#table-of-contents)

-[Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).
+[Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
+It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.

+[Virtualization-based Security (VBS)](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs) is a hardware virtualization feature to create and isolate a secure region of memory from the normal operating system.

+[Hypervisor-Enforced Code Integrity (HVCI)](https://docs.microsoft.com/en-us/windows-hardware/drivers/bringup/device-guard-and-credential-guard) is a mechanism whereby a hypervisor, such as Hyper-V, uses hardware virtualization to protect kernel-mode processes against the injection and execution of malicious or unverified code.
+Code integrity validation is performed in a secure environment that is resistant to attack from malicious software, and page permissions for kernel mode are set and maintained by the hypervisor.

+[eBPF](https://ebpf.io/) is a technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.
+By making the Linux kernel programmable, infrastructure software can leverage existing layers, making them more intelligent and feature-rich without continuing to add additional layers of complexity to the system.

+[eBPF for Windows](https://github.com/microsoft/ebpf-for-windows) is an eBPF implementation that runs on top of Windows. eBPF is a well-known technology for providing programmability and agility, especially for extending an OS kernel, for use cases such as DoS protection and observability.

 [Coreboot](https://doc.coreboot.org/getting_started/index.html) is a replacement for your BIOS / UEFI with a strong focus on boot speed, security and flexibility.
 It is designed to boot your operating system as fast as possible without any compromise to security, with no back doors.